x

 New discoveries at the Henry Street Bridge project include historic railway

-Indy DPW says crews discovered brick pavers and rail lines from what was once considered to be the first and largest electric railway freight terminal in the U.S.
+Indy DPW says crews discovered granite pavers and rail lines from what was once considered to be the first and largest electric railway freight terminal in the U.S.

-INDIANAPOLIS — The Henry Street Bridge project on the west side of Indianapolis continues moving forward.
+INDIANAPOLIS — The Henry Street Bridge project in downtown Indianapolis continues moving forward.

-On Thursday, city leaders say they uncovered something remarkable.
+On Thursday, Oct.
+17, city leaders say they uncovered something remarkable near West Henry Street and Kentucky Avenue, along the White River.

-Indy DPW tells 13News crews discovered brick pavers and rail lines from what was once considered to be the first and largest electric railway freight terminal in the United States.
+Indy DPW tells 13News that crews discovered granite pavers and rail lines from what was once considered to be the first and largest electric railway freight terminal in the United States.

 The site encompasses the former Greenlawn Cemetery.